-- A test case mentioning the information of the test data being used for testing is regarded to be a good test case.
+- A test case mentioning the test data being used for testing is regarded as a good test case.

 - The steps in the test cases should be concise, simple and clear.
-Make sure that the steps are not misleading so that there is no wastage of time while testing is done
+Also, make sure that the steps are not misleading so that there is no wastage of time while testing is done.

 - The expected and actual results for every step should be clearly mentioned.
 These are very helpful for the tester as using this, a tester can clearly identify the step at which the application fails during the time of failure.